GLOMICON/intercomparison/guidance/rawData.md

 ---

+## Data Format
+Please use the standard data formats for raw sequencing data: FASTA or FASTQ.

 ## Hosting
 All files will need permanent identifiers (PIDs).
 Ideally, the data should be uploaded to one of the INSDC resources (ENA, GenBank, DDBJ), however, until the publishing of this project, the data can also be hosted on restricted-access servers.
 Possible options would be to host the data on zenodo and restrict access, or to use your institutional server with long term archiving.